Call of the Queen

-“I just enjoy her — as an art model I mean — and suggest that you don’t become an infatuated fool.”
+“I just enjoy her — as an art model I mean — and suggest that you don’t become an infatuated idiot.”

-Kochanski stared at the icy slush at the bottom of his glass, vodka tuning his perception.
+Kochanski stared at the icy slush at the bottom of his glass.
 Sichet did not know what it was like to grow up poor — and drunk — in Polish winters.
-He heard a rare edge of emotion in the Sichet’s voice.
+Vodka-tuned perception now active, he heard a rare edge of emotion in Sichet’s voice.

 “After everything I have done to help you.
 Maybe you heard something slanderous about me?
 If anything happens to Callie, it would be her jealous husband…or you.”

 Looking back up at commercials on the television screen, Sichet abruptly got up.
 “I just can’t watch this anymore.

 “Just speculating here, Michael, but maybe the king ordered Oscar’s execution because he also suspected you were plotting insurance fraud and didn’t want to get mixed up in it.”

 Kochanski kept his eyes on his now empty tumbler, waiting for Sichet to leave .
 Who had once advised him, “Humiliation is a teacher?”

 As bitter and icy as his next shot, his new life in America was that of an outsider Pole with an accent who had just escaped bankruptcy, given up his painting and almost lost his prize property —on Sichet’s home turf of Chicago.

 Oil over troubled water, the vodka soothed the waves of anger rolling over him.
 Sichet must have been the snitch, he concluded, who told the king about his forgery plot, discovering it while he was stalking Callie, getting to know everything about her and finding out that Oscar was a regular night-time visitor to her home.